samingbar/inventory_demo/README.md

 The simulator updates these files as an order progresses so the UI can poll and render status.

-Temporal integration (optional)
+Temporal backend (default)
-- The API is structured so it can be swapped to call a real Temporal Client.
+- The GUI uses Temporal by default if a server is reachable at `localhost:7233` and your worker is running on task queue `order-task-queue`.
-- To integrate with your Worker:
+- To force the simulator instead, run with `USE_TEMPORAL=0 npm run dev`.
-  - Replace the simulator in `src/gui/app/api/orders/route.ts` with a call to your Temporal Client to start the workflow (e.g. workflow type `OrderWorkflow` on your task queue), and
-  - Implement `GET /api/orders/:id` to query current workflow state (via queries/signals/describe) and return the same shape used by the UI.
+- Failures from workflows (e.g., out of stock) are surfaced to the UI with a helpful message.

 Python worker notes
 - The current Python workflow/activities under `src/order_workflow` appear incomplete and will likely need fixes before running against a Temporal Server.